On the Parenthesisations of Matrix Chains: All are Useful, Few Are Essential

-In the first iteration, $L_{n-1}$ is assigned to some $k_{i_1}$.
-In the second iteration, $L_{n-2}$ is assigned to some $k_{i_2}$.
-Finally, in the last iteration, $L_1$ is assigned to some $k_{i_{n-1}}$.
-At this point, all dimensions $k_1, k_2, \ldots, k_{n-1}$ have been assigned an integer from the sequence $L_1, \ldots, L_{n-1}$.
-As a final step, set $k_0, k_n = L_0$.
-Since the elements of $L$ are assigned from largest to smallest, the inequality \eqref{eq:thm:unique_optimal:ineq} will hold for every three dimensions $k_{i-1}, k_i, k_{i+1}$ in every matrix multiplication in $\mathcal{A}$.
-Therefore, each multiplication in $\mathcal A$ must, by Lemma~\ref{thm:hu}, be present in every optimal ordering.
-Since there is only one such ordering, $\mathcal A$ must be uniquely optimal on $\boldsymbol k$.
+In the first level of recursion, $L_{n-1}$ is assigned to some $k_{i_1}$.
+In the second level of recursion, $L_{n-2}$ is assigned to some $k_{i_2}$.
+Finally, in the last level of recursion, $L_1$ is assigned to some $k_{i_{n-1}}$.
+At this point, each interior dimension $k_1, k_2, \ldots, k_{n-1}$ has been assigned an integer from the sequence $L_1, \ldots, L_{n-1}$.
+As the final step, set the exterior dimensions $k_0, k_n = L_0$.
+Since the elements of $L$ are assigned from largest to smallest, the inequality \eqref{eq:thm:unique_optimal:ineq} will hold for every matrix multiplication in $\mathcal{A}$.
+Therefore, each multiplication in $\mathcal A$ must, by Lemma~\ref{thm:chin}, be present in every optimal parenthesisation.
+Since there is only one such parenthesisation, $\mathcal A$ must be uniquely optimal on $\boldsymbol k$.